Roberta J Dewa: Author and Lecturer

 I'm hoping to do some more events soon to promote the novel, and the book is available from Five Leaves Bookshop, on Amazon and from the Bookcase, Lowdham.
 There's an extract from the opening of the novel on this site, and here's a peek at the cover of the book, featuring an amazing painting by artist Kit Wade:

-As with the novel, I was very pleased to have a review of the memoir in LeftLion (www.leftlion.co.uk)- thanks to James Walker and Robin Lewis for this.
-There may also be further events coming up in the libraries and elsewhere - I enjoyed reading with other Nottingham Writers' Studio members at West Bridgford Library on February 25th.
-Back in the city, there are some great events featuring writers local and not so local at Nottingham's new independent bookshop, the Five Leaves Bookshop in Nottingham.
+Last year I was pleased to have the memoir longlisted in the Mslexia Memoir Writers Competition, and although it's been a while now since its publication it will be good to revisit all things memoir at the course for Writing East Midlands (see top of this news column for more details).
+Back in the city, there are always great events featuring writers local and not so local at Nottingham's new independent bookshop, the Five Leaves Bookshop in Nottingham.
 Check out www.fiveleavesbookshop.co.uk for more on these.

 If you are interested in the memoir, and would like to know more about the book and how you can get hold of it, you can email me through the contact page, email@example.com., but the book is also available from The Bookcase, Lowdham, a really excellent bookshop, (www.thebookcase.co.uk) and can be ordered from Stray's in Newark, where they have not only lovely books and staff, but also a cafe and jazz events (check out www.strayscoffee.co.uk and www.straysbooks.co.uk).
 It's also now available at Five Leaves Bookshop in Nottingham.